csfeeser/Python/challenges/LISTS AND DICTIONARIES- slicing_challenge.md

 0. From each list you must pull the strings "eyes," "goggles," and "nothing."
 YOU MUST USE THE LIST AS WRITTEN.
 YOU MAY NOT MODIFY ANY OF THE LISTS :)

-0. Create a print function that uses those three words *(eyes, goggles, nothing)* that writes out this popular Simpsons quote:
+0. For each list, create a print function that uses those three words *(eyes, goggles, nothing)* that writes out this popular Simpsons quote:

 My ***eyes***!
 The ***goggles*** do ***nothing***!

+You will write a total of THREE print functions.

 ![Image description](https://github.com/csfeeser/Python/blob/master/eyes.jpg?raw=true)